Types and Their Constructions

 or urethane rubber cover.
 These balls combine the forgiveness

-performance ball for a variety of golfers.
-They are quite
+playable, performance ball for a variety of golfers.

-with low initial spin (for distance) and high iron spin (for
+low initial spin (for distance) and high iron spin

-precision).
-A 3 or 4 piece ball meets these requirements
+(for precision).
+A 3 or 4 piece ball meets these

-and light grey) is surrounded by a thin mantle layer, and
+green and light grey) is surrounded by a thin mantle

-then a urethane, dimpled cover.
-The urethane cover in conjunction
+layer, and then a urethane, dimpled cover.
+The urethane

 yet's look at your game and determine the right type of